lf-edge/ekuiper/docs/en_US/extension/source.md

 # Source Extension

-Sources feed data into Kuiper from other systems.
-Kuiper has built-in source support for [MQTT broker](../rules/sources/mqtt.md).
+Sources feed data into eKuiper from other systems. eKuiper has built-in source support for [MQTT broker](../rules/sources/mqtt.md).
 There are still needs to consume data from various external systems include messaging systems and data pipelines etc. Source extension is presented to meet this requirement.

 ## Developing

 ### Develop a source

-To develop a source for Kuiper is to implement [api.Source](https://github.com/emqx/kuiper/blob/master/xstream/api/stream.go) interface and export it as a golang plugin.
+To develop a source for eKuiper is to implement [api.Source](https://github.com/lf-edge/ekuiper/blob/master/xstream/api/stream.go) interface and export it as a golang plugin.

 Before starting the development, you must [setup the environment for golang plugin](overview.md#setup-the-plugin-developing-environment).